Magnusvals/ANCS/README.md

 Base can be factory reset by pressing and holding in the extra mounted dipswitch on the side for 5 seconds.
 OLED will show progress bar while holding reset button down, and if released before 5 seconds it cansels the reset.

+Camera Remote does not as of Version 1.0.0 have a factory reset function.

 # License